theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 ## Selected Teaching Examples

-The following examples illustrate how I translate conceptual frameworks into applied learning formats.
+The following examples illustrate how I have translated conceptual frameworks into applied learning formats.
 Many of these formats emerged from a very practical question: how can I move students from listening to concepts toward working with them?

 ### Entrepreneurship: Business Plan Group Puzzle